willymcallister/willymcallister.github.io/_articles/electric-force-vs-gravity.md

 The gravitational force is *extremely* weak compared to the electric force.

-Why does [Sal say](https://www.khanacademy.org/science/electrical-engineering/ee-electrostatics/ee-electric-force-and-electric-field/v/coulombs-law) the gravitational force is a weak compared to the electric force, even though it operates at such a large scale?
+Why does [Sal say](https://www.khanacademy.org/science/ap-physics-1/ap-electric-charge-electric-force-and-voltage/coulombs-law-and-electric-force-ap/v/coulombs-law) (at 4:40) the gravitational force is a weak compared to the electric force, even though it operates at such a large scale?

 Written by Willy McAllister.